ruby-rice/rice/README.md

 end
 ```

-To fix this, you have to tell Rice to take ownership of the returned object like this:
+To fix this, you need to tell Rice that it should take ownership of the returned instance:

 ```cpp
    define_function("create", &Factory::create, Return().takeOwnership());
 ```

-Notice the addition of the `Return` object and then calling `takeOwnership()` on it.
-You can mix
+Notice the addition of the `Return().takeOwnership()`, which creates an instance of Return class and tells it
-`Arg` and `Return` objects in any order.
+to take ownership of the object returned from C++.
+You can mix `Arg` and `Return` objects in any order.
 For example:

 ```cpp
    define_function("create", &Factory::create, Return().takeOwnership(), Arg("arg1"), Arg("arg2"), ...);